StuyPulse/StuyLib/README.md

 [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 In
 order to add this project as a submodule run `git submodule add git@github.com:StuyPulse/StuyLib2020.git stuylib` in your project's root directory.
-This will clone this repository into the directory `betterstuylib`.
+This will clone this repository into the directory `stuylib`.

 ### Using the Common library